 Great emojis to use in email communication

 There are many reasons why it is not advisable to use emojis in email communication in general.
 Emojis are mainly used in informal communication and in social networks.
-If you use emojis for formal business emails, it’s best not to misuse them and be careful with the context.

 However, as with everything else, adding 1 emoji in the whole email can actually benefit your email, especially if you are using it as a part of the promotion.